Nominations are being sought for local heroes from across the Tees Valley’s Black and Minority Ethnic communities.

 “This event gives us an opportunity to recognise some of the amazing people who devote time and energy to help make our communities better places for everyone.”

-Tees Valley mayor Ben Houchen said: “The BME Achievement Awards are an important annual opportunity to put the spotlight on some truly inspirational achievements.
+Linda Edworthy, Director of Strategy and Investment with Awards Partner Tees Valley Unlimited, said: “The BME Achievement Awards are an important annual opportunity to put the spotlight on some truly inspirational achievements.

-“Our BME communities have a great track record of encouraging entrepreneurial spirit and recognising and celebrating business success, delivering jobs and driving economic growth across the Tees Valley.”
+“The BME community has a great track record of encouraging entrepreneurial spirit and recognising and celebrating business success, delivering jobs and driving economic growth across the Tees Valley.”

 “Once again we will be recognising the remarkable contributions made by many individuals and organisations across a range of sectors – and we’re keen to hear from local people who they would like to see pick up the awards.